Public administration sampling and updating service

 Other bulk sampling and updating services provided by the Digital and Population Data Services Agency

-- Basic personal data sampling is a self-service application offered to municipalities, which makes it possible to extract personal data needed by the municipality for the performance of its statutory tasks and to contact inhabitants of the municipality.
+- Data extraction for municipalities is a self-service application, which makes it possible to extract personal data needed by the municipality for the performance of its statutory tasks and to contact inhabitants of the municipality.

 - The modified data update service enables government or municipal authorities to keep their registers up to date.
 The service is particularly suitable for updating large registers that are used daily.
 The modified data update service updates registers with the changes recorded in the Population Information System at certain intervals.